heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/PRESENTATION.md

 Why is the `ç` not converted to uppercase?

-## Practical work review
+## Practical work presentations

-The practical work review will take place on **Tuesday 10.10.2023** in the **room B38**, at the very end of the corridor next to the door entry.
+The practical work presentations will take place on **Tuesday 10.10.2023** in the **room B38**, at the very end of the corridor next to the door entry.

 We only have **5 minutes per group**.
 Please be prepared to present your work.
 You decide what you want to show us and how you want to present it.